Lodestar

 The honest climate brief

-Estonia is a northern European country, and its climate behaves accordingly.
-At 59°N, the sun never climbs high in the sky from November to February, and the country receives about 1 hour of sunshine per day in December and January.
-The same geometry that makes winter dark also makes summer extraordinary: on the June solstice, Tallinn receives 18.5 hours of direct sunlight, with twilight extending the sky brightness to near-midnight.
-The annual total of 1900 hours sits between Hamburg (1,700) and Copenhagen (1,900), not in the same league as Mediterranean countries, but not as bleak as the raw latitude suggests.
+Estonia is a northern European country and its climate behaves accordingly.
+At 59°N the sun never climbs high from November to February, and the country gets about an hour of sunshine a day in December and January.
+The same geometry makes summer extraordinary: at the June solstice twilight keeps the sky bright to near midnight.
+The annual total of 1900 hours is not in the same league as the Mediterranean but is not as bleak as the latitude suggests.
+Rainfall surprises people too: 700 mm a year at Tallinn, which is less than London, and the wettest months are July and August rather than the grey autumn everyone remembers.

 The temperature regime is continental-influenced, moderated on the coast by the Baltic Sea.
 Summers are warm rather than hot: July highs of 22°C and nights around 13°C mean that outdoor dining, cycling, and hiking are all comfortable without heat stress.
 Winters are cold: January averages -7°C overnight, with daytime highs hovering around 0°C or below during the coldest stretches.
 Snow is the norm from December through March across most of the country, and the ground can stay frozen for weeks at a time.

-The honest summary for someone deciding where to live: Estonia asks you to accept a genuine winter (cold, dark, snowy, lasting four to five months) in exchange for a summer that is genuinely special: mild, light-flooded, and socially intense in a way that high-latitude cultures uniquely produce.
-Most long-term expats report that the trade is worth it.
-Most who leave cite the winter darkness, not the cold.
-Both assessments are honest, and knowing which category you fall into before you move is the most useful climate question you can ask yourself.
+The trade Estonia asks you to accept is four to five months of cold, dark and snow in exchange for a summer that is mild, light-flooded and socially intense in a way only high-latitude cultures produce.
+Most long-term arrivals say it is worth it.
+Most of those who leave cite the darkness rather than the cold, which is the more useful thing to know about yourself before moving.

 Winter: November to March

 November is the first genuinely difficult month.
 Temperatures drop below 5°C, snow arrives in patches, and daylight contracts to around 8 hours with frequent overcast that reduces usable light further.
 By December, the day is down to 6 hours, and if cloud cover is persistent, residents may go entire weeks without seeing direct sun.
-January averages -7°C overnight, which is not extreme by Scandinavian or Finnish standards but cold enough that outdoor life requires real preparation and roads and footpaths ice over regularly.
+January nights run near -7°C, cold enough that outdoor life requires real preparation and footpaths ice over regularly.
+February, not January, is the coldest month in the 1991-2020 normals, which catches out anyone who assumes the worst is over once the new year turns.

 The psychological challenge of the Estonian winter is primarily the darkness rather than the cold.
 Cold is solved with clothing; darkness is a physiological reality.
 Vitamin D deficiency is essentially universal among people living at this latitude without supplementation from November through March: Estonian GPs routinely advise a daily supplement of 2,000-4,000 IU from October onwards.
 This is not precautionary advice; it is standard clinical practice in the Baltics and Scandinavia.
 Seasonal affective disorder (SAD) affects a non-trivial proportion of the population, and light therapy lamps are widely sold and used.